MicrosoftStudentChapter/Makeathon-4.0/CONTRIBUTING.md

 - Once all the changes have been made, generate a pull request(PR) and add at least one of the Maintainers as a Reviewer for the same.
 - When the Reviewer fully accepts the features or the issue is fully resolved your branch will be merged with the master branch.

-4. #### IMPORTANT GUIDLINES
+4. #### IMPORTANT GUIDELINES

 - Prettier for HTML, CSS, JS files.
 - Set Tab-width: 4
 - Indent inner HTML code.
-- Follow PEP guidelines.

 5. #### Other Important Points

-- Write meaning commit messages, briefly detailing whatever changes you have done or added.
+- Write meaningful commit messages, briefly detailing whatever changes you have done or added.
 - It is important that you link the concerned issue with the pull request (In the description of your PR write "This fixes #).

 ## Style Guide